 ‘A good question,’ I acknowledged.
 ‘Listen Mr. Wiseguy, your acts and deeds have profound implications for me too, and its much beyond your lifetime here.
 I visited you as much for my own reasons as for yours.’

-‘I am the witness, and I am cognizant of what transpired in the beginning, and of what is eminent at the end of it all.’
+‘I am the witness, and I am cognizant, of what transpired in the beginning, and of what is imminent at the end of it all.’
 This was the simplest way to define myself.

 ‘Far out, man!’
 He exclaimed.

 ‘You sound like a teenage junkie!’
 I muttered.

 ‘You too would, if you heard what I just heard.’

 An activity in the cafe’ caught my attention.

 A child walked up to the waitress and asked for a glass of milk.
 She bent down to his eye level and asked if he’d like it warm or chilled.

 He solemnly looked back and replied, ‘I have a sore throat and my mom says I can’t take cold milk.’